A LOCAL View of the Polynomial Hierarchy

-In this section, we show that the \kl{local-polynomial hierarchy} does not collapse.
+In this section, we show that the \kl{locally polynomial hierarchy} does not collapse.
 Intuitively, this means that the more alternations we allow between \kl(certificate){Eve} and \kl(certificate){Adam}, the more \kl{graph properties} we can express.
 More precisely, we prove that all inclusions represented by solid lines in Figure~\ref{fig:hierarchy-full} are strict, and that classes represented on the same level are pairwise distinct.
 For the remaining inclusions, represented by dashed lines, we expect the proof of strictness to be difficult, since they are equalities if and only if $\PTIME = \coNP$.

 The picture becomes simpler when restricted to \kl{graphs} of bounded maximum \kl{degree} and \kl{label} length.
-On such \kl{graphs}, the inclusions represented by dashed lines in Figure~\ref{fig:hierarchy-full} are in fact equalities, so the \kl{local-polynomial hierarchy} boils down to the classes depicted with thick borders, yielding a strict linear order of the following form:
+On such \kl{graphs}, all of the previous separation results still hold, but the inclusions represented by dashed lines in Figure~\ref{fig:hierarchy-full} are actually equalities.
+Thus, in the bounded case, the \kl{locally polynomial hierarchy} boils down to the classes depicted with thick borders, yielding a strict linear order of the following form:

 \AP Here, $\intro*\bGRAPH{\MaxDegree}$ denotes the set of \kl{graphs} of $\MaxDegree$-\kl{bounded structural degree}, for some $\MaxDegree \in \Naturals$.
-Formally, the \intro{structural degree} of a \kl{node}~$\Node[1]$ in a \kl{graph}~$\Graph$ is the number of \kl{elements} that are connected to~$\Node[1]$ in the \kl{graph}'s \kl{structural representation}~$\StructRepr{\Graph}$, i.e., $\Card{ \SetBuilder{ \Element \in \StructRepr{\Graph} }{ \Element \NeighborRel{\StructRepr{\Graph}} \!\! \Node[1] } }$.
+Formally, the \intro{structural degree} of a \kl{node}~$\Node[1]$ in a \kl{graph}~$\Graph$ is the number of \kl{elements} that are connected to~$\Node[1]$ in the \kl{graph}'s \kl{structural representation}~$\StructRepr{\Graph}$, i.e., $\Card{ \SetBuilder{ \Element \inS \StructRepr{\Graph} }{ \Element \NeighborRel{\StructRepr{\Graph}} \!\! \Node[1] } }$.
 In other words, $\Node[1]$'s \kl{structural degree} is the sum of its \kl{degree} and its \kl{label} length.
 We say that $\Graph$~is of $\MaxDegree$-\intro{bounded structural degree} if the \kl{structural degree} of every \kl{node} $\Node[1] \in \Graph$ is at most~$\MaxDegree$.